 The Spanish Trilled RR

 First let me just describe what I mean by the Spanish trill.
 It is written as RR in Spanish when it’s in the middle of a word like “perro.”
 The Spanish RR also is always present in the initial position of a word like “ratón.”
 It is also present when it is next to N like “Enrique.”

 What I’m doing with my tongue is forcing air over it so that it vibrates high in my mouth.
-Like I said before, the back of my tongue is anchored to my back teeth — that’s important.
+Like I said before, I anchor the back of my tongue to my back teeth.
+That’s important.

 Similar to eliciting an English R, making lengthy motor or car noises.
 It’s also a great way to get students to loosen up their tongue.

-Another technique is blowing a raspberry on your hand and then adding your your voice and then your tongue kind of gets involved.
+Another technique is blowing a raspberry on your hand.
+And then add your voice and your tongue kind of gets involved.
 It’s great fun for kids!